 So, this takes us from the earliest use of water power to the 18th century.
 At this time, Richard Arkwright created Cromford mill in the Derwent Valley in England.
 The power of water at the mill spun cotton, creating one of the first factory systems using hydropower.

-In fact, we can still see today many historic water turbines and mills.
+In fact, we can still see many historic water turbines and mills today.
 Often still used for grinding flour or maize, some remain active, mainly for tourists and educational purposes.

 Following this, James Francis, a British-American engineer, created the first water turbine we still see in use today.
 Even now, this water turbine remains the most widely-used turbine used to produce electrical energy.

 As the 1870s arrived, an inventor from the United States created the Pelton wheel.
 In 1880, Lester Allan Pelton later patented his impulse water turbine.
 His invention increased the efficiency of electricity production through its innovative use of cupped blades.